deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Landing page links, big and bold, to walkthrough video and "Web App ->"
+- [ ] Should a grandma-friendly YT walkthrough
-- [ ] Once logged in, the Web App CTA should shake to call attention to itself
-- [ ] Number the steps in the Library Detail page

 ## Next actions